kot149/zmk-mouse-gesture/README.md

 &zip_mouse_gesture {
     stroke-size = <300>; // Size of one stroke in a gesture.
-Note that larger stroke than this value is fine, as duplicate directions will be ignored.
+Note that larger stroke than this value is fine, as duplicate directions will be ignored. enable-eager-mode; // Optional: Execute bindings immediately when gesture pattern is matched.
+When not specified, bindings are executed when gesture recognition becomes inactive.

     history_back {
         pattern = <GESTURE_RIGHT>;